-The Learnary was first co-created by Helen Hughes and Surya Govender.
-It has now grown into a non-profit society co-managed by Surya Govender and Sam Mills, and Helen has joined the board.
-We are all educators, of one kind or another, with a strong streak of curiosity, a love of the creative, and a high tolerance for chaos.
+The Learnary is co-managed by Surya Govender and Sam Mills; Helen Hughes, who was a conceptual founder, has joined the board.
+We are all educators, of one kind or another, with a strong streak of curiosity, a love of the creative, and a high tolerance for the unexpected.

 Search our website here.
 If you can't find what you're looking for, please email us at firstname.lastname@example.org

 The Learnary is located on the traditional, ancestral, and unceded territory of the Musqueam, Squamish and Tsleil-Waututh people.
 We are humbled by this history and grateful for our use of this land.

 2643 East Hastings

 Free (2 hour) public parking is available 1/2 block north of Hastings between Penticton and Kamloops.

 Monday to Saturday

 Sundays 11:00 - 5:00